-The gross price in real estate is the how much the buyer will have to pay to purchase the property.
-This is not the amount that the seller will receive because the fees for attorneys and real estate brokers are not included.
+The gross sales price in real estate is the how much the buyer will have to pay to purchase the property.
+For example, if you look at real estate listings through a website like Redfin or Zillow, then the listing price for a specific property would likely be considered the gross sales price.
+This is not the amount that the seller will receive because the fees for attorneys, and real estate brokers and closing costs are not included.
 This is usually the advertised price of real estate.